Internships, part-time employment, and volunteer experiences allow students to investigate

 school year can be obtained through various University of Dallas academic departments.

 All University of Dallas students may also earn up to six hours of upper-level elective

 course credit through internship experience.
 Students should contact Julie Janik regarding requirements and deadlines.
 All internships requiring academic credit are

 The internship search process can take 6-9 months and requires several key steps.

 - It's important to take the time to Explore Majors and Careers in order to identify areas of interest.

-to hear employers talk about various industries, careers, and internship opportunities.
+talk about various industries, careers, and internship opportunities.

 - Review online career libraries such CareerLink and Indeed.

 - Resumes, Cover Letters, and Interviews are an important part of the internship search.

 - Review Expand Your Internship Search for multiple internship databases that provide